mcleonte/zaida.ai/README.md

 This is still a very new project, as I've just almost finished polishing the STT and TTS integrations.
 However, there isn't much to go with on the NLU side yet, which I want to focus on next.
-So far I plan on developing features for:
+So far I plan on developing features also for:
 - daily tasks and workflows
 - window & environment management
 - filesystem & browser navigation
-- text summarization

 and many other will follow.